 Since 2005 a growing band of observers have been watching the farm and wood, revealing an area that can reward perseverance.
 During the winter months the fields can produce good numbers of Skylarks, thrushes and Yellowhammers, and in some years finch flocks - primarily Chaffinches and Linnets - can build to impressive numbers, with Brambling a hoped for component species.
 Little Owls are always present and will often reveal themselves by calling during the daylight hours.
 Spring and autumn passage are exciting times of year, with chats, warblers and hirundines passing through along with wagtails, pipits, waders and raptors.
 It really is the best time for the unusual to appear, no record more representative than the trip of Dotterel that spent the best part of the day on site on May 4th 2012.
 Breeding species include Common Buzzard, Hobby, Little Owl, Skylark and Yellowhammer.

 The woods are nationally important for a number of insect and plant species, and the CFBW group members are helping to monitor the populations of the most notable of them.
 Our 'Wildlife' page includes many images, and includes several lists of what can be seen.
-Recent mid-summer butterfly walks have recorded 25+ species, including Purple Emperor, Silver-washed Fritillary, Dark Green Fritillary, Chalkhill Blue and Brown Hairstreak.
+Summer butterfly walks have recorded up to 25 species in a single day including Purple Emperor, Silver-washed Fritillary, Dark Green Fritillary, Chalkhill Blue and Brown Hairstreak.
+39 butterfly species have been recorded in the patch.
+Many unusual and rare insects occur in both Banstead Woods and Canons Farm.

 We'd love to hear your queries, comments and contributions so please email cfbwbirds@gmail.com